rvinluan/rvinluan.github.io/_posts/2015-06-01-just-did-a-thing.md

 If you're interested, you can see the full source code [here](https://github.com/rvinluan/status_updates).

 I also made a diagram/flow chart to explain how it works, [if you're into that kind of stuff.](http://i.imgur.com/V1SEAZs.png)

+* I did code v1 in a weekend, but after all the iterations (plus the time it took me to write this blog post), it's been more like three weeks.